Together we can safeguard your finances.

 How it works:

-- A text message will be sent to your mobile device if there is a suspicious transaction identified on your First Tech credit card account(s).
+- A text message will be sent to your mobile device if there is a suspicious transaction identified on your First Tech credit or debit card account(s).

 - Simply reply to confirm whether or not you recognize the transaction(s).
 If you reply that you do not recognize the transaction(s), we will block usage of your credit card(s) until we hear from you.
 If you reply that you recognize the transaction(s), your card will remain available for use.

-Sign up for credit card fraud text alerts now.
+Sign up for card fraud text alerts now.